hyperupcall/blog/build.md

 # Documentation for `build.js`

 Wedding myself to an external static site generator solution is a poor use of my time and limits the degree to which I can customize my website. `build.js` solves that because it only does what I need, exactly how I want it, and its customization is not constrained by the (different) APIs available to a "plugin".
-For information that eludes from my documentation, please read `build.js`.

 ## Plans